OWASP/samm/Supporting Resources/v2.0/toolbox/readme.md

 The SAMM questionnaire has been restructured to reflect the new SAMM2 maturity streams.

-Try it our and let us know how it works for you?
-We welcome your feedback and input!
+Try it out and let us know how it works for you?

+We welcome your [http://owaspsamm.org/head/feedback/ feedback] and input!